Luciano Bononi

 Dr. Luciano Bononi received the laurea degree (Summa cum laude) in Computer Science in 1997, and a PhD degree in Computer Science in 2002, both from the University of Bologna, Italy.

-He has cooperated with the Web Based Learning System e-learning project of the University of Bologna, and he is teaching the courses of Wireless Systems and Networks together with a module of the course of Modeling and Simulation at the Department of Computer Science of the University of Bologna, Italy.
-In the past he was teaching the course of Internet Architecture at the Department of Computer Science of the University of Bologna, and he has been assistant lecturer for courses of Computer Architecture and Web Design.
+He has cooperated with the Web Based Learning System e-learning project of the University of Bologna, and he is teaching the courses of Computer Networks, Internet of Things, Wireless Systems and Networks, and Laboratory of Mobile Applications at the Department of Computer Science and Engineering of the University of Bologna, Italy.
+He served as teacher of the course of Algorithms and Data Structures for Computational Biology at the International Master in Bioinformatics of the University of Bologna.
+In the past he was teaching the course of Internet Architecture and a module fo the course of Modeling and Simulation at the Department of Computer Science of the University of Bologna, and he has been assistant lecturer for courses of Computer Architecture and Web Design.

 - EU project, Artemis programme: IoE “Internet of Energy for Electric Mobility”, 2011-2013